kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lesson4_Writing_Simple_CASE_Expressions.md

     d.DepartmentName,
     p.ProjectName,
     CASE
-        WHEN ep.EmployeeID IS NULL THEN 'No Project Assignment' WHEN p.IsActive = 'Completed' THEN 'Completed Project' WHEN p.IsActive = 'In Progress' AND ep.HoursWorked > ep.HoursAllocated
+        WHEN ep.e.EmployeeID IS NULL THEN 'No Project Assignment' WHEN p.IsActive = 'Completed' THEN 'Completed Project' WHEN p.IsActive = 'In Progress' AND ep.HoursWorked > ep.HoursAllocated
              THEN 'Over-allocated on Active Project'